 It all really started when I was about 8.
-I was staying in Brookmans Park, which is 15 miles north of London, with an aunt.
-My mother was staying in London at the Coburg Hotel in Bayswater, cavorting with one of her boyfriends, and so it was that I was duly despatched on a suburban train to Kings Cross to be met by her.
+I was staying in Brookmans Park, which is 20 miles north of London, with an aunt.
+My mother was staying in London at the Coburg Hotel in Bayswater, cavorting with one of her boyfriends, and so it was that I was duly despatched on a suburban train to be met by her at Kings Cross.
 However, it was not known by either my aunt nor my mother that at that time some trains stopped at a suburban platform to the east of the main line station and then carried on underground to Farringdon & Moorgate.
-On arrival in London, I was dropped off by the train guard at Kings Cross York Road Station and dutifully sat there waiting for my mother.
+On arrival in London, I was dropped off by the train guard with who I had been travelling at Kings Cross York Road Station and dutifully sat there waiting for my mother.

 Following this adventure I very soon got hold of an Ian Allen abc of British Railways Locomotives Combined Volume and started collecting engine numbers.
 The book contained a list of all the locomotives working at that time in the UK and the idea was to underline the number of each engine as and when you first saw it, which was called a ‘cop’.
 Scarborough was pretty quiet in the winter but as soon as Easter arrived the steam action would kick-off with regular excursion trains bringing holiday makers from exotic origins in the West Riding of Yorkshire, such as Kippax.
 But never the passive observer, I soon hankered after a camera so that I could record what I quickly learned was soon to become the demise of steam power on British Railways.